cmk/profunctor-optics/pref/README.md

 which is usable for reading / writing / modifying depending on the profunctor constraint `c`.

-My main goal in this is to try and find a viable alternative to the type-class heavy approaches to resource abstraction (e.g. `MonadFoo`, `HasBar`, `AsBaz` etc) currently prevalent.
+One goal with this experiment is to try and find a viable alternative to the type-class heavy approaches to resource abstraction (e.g. `MonadFoo`, `HasBar`, `AsBaz` etc) currently prevalent.
-The `HasBar` alternative is [here](https://github.com/cmk/putil/blob/master/pref/src/Data/Profunctor/Reference/PRefs.hs#L106) for the separate read/write case and [here](https://github.com/cmk/putil/blob/master/pref/src/Data/Profunctor/Reference/PRef.hs#L146) for the single reference case:
+The resulting `HasBar` alternative is [here](https://github.com/cmk/putil/blob/master/pref/src/Data/Profunctor/Reference/PRefs.hs#L106) for the separate read/write case and [here](https://github.com/cmk/putil/blob/master/pref/src/Data/Profunctor/Reference/PRef.hs#L146) for the single reference case:

 ```
 has :: MonadReader r m => c (Star (Const a)) => PRef c ((->) r) b a -> m a
 has (PRef o rs) = view o <$> asks rs
 ```
-along with a combinators to cover the common `myfunc :: (HasBar env, HasBippy env, MonadReader env m) => ...` use case:
+along with a combinator to cover the common `myfunc :: (HasBar r, HasBippy r, MonadReader r m) => ...` use case:
 ```
 asksBoth :: (MonadReader r m, Applicative m) => (r -> PRef Strong m b1 a1) -> (r -> PRef Strong m b2 a2) -> m (PRef Strong m (b1, b2) (a1, a2))
 asksBoth r s = liftA2 (*$*) (asks r) (asks s)
 ```

 But wait!
 There's more.
 This approach applies to more that just the has pattern.
-Because we're dealing with profunctors we can combine our backend dependencies as sum types as well:
+For one thing, the fact that we're dealing with profunctors means we can also expose backend resources to users as sum types:
 ```
 asksEither :: (MonadReader r m, Decidable m) => (r -> PRef Choice m b1 a1) -> (r -> PRef Choice m b2 a2) -> m (PRef Choice m (Either b1 b2) (Either a1 a2))
 asksEither r s = liftA2 (+$+) (asks r) (asks s)